kris-nader/scTherapy/README.md

 DimPlot(patient_sample, reduction = "umap")
 ```
 ### Step 1: Automated Cell type annotation with ScType
-In this step, we use our method for fully-automated cell type annotation - <a href="https://github.com/IanevskiAleksandr/sc-type">ScType</a>, which requires only single cell RNAseq object and the tissue type of interest as input.
-Please see ScType GitHub for more details: <a href="https://github.com/IanevskiAleksandr/sc-type">[ScType](https://github.com/IanevskiAleksandr/sc-type)</a>.
+In this step, we use our method for fully-automated cell type annotation called ScType, which requires only single cell RNAseq object and the tissue type of interest as input.
+Please see ScType GitHub for more details: <a href="https://github.com/IanevskiAleksandr/sc-type" target="_blank">[ScType](https://github.com/IanevskiAleksandr/sc-type)</a>.

 In this tutorial, the sample was derived from a patient with Acute Myeloid Leukemia (AML), and we will identify cell types using `known_tissue_type=Immune system` parameter.
 The resulting cell types can be visualized on the UMAP using `Seurat::DimPlot`.